dz333n/wcecl/README.md

 - **COREDLL**: a library that wraps Windows CE APIs and redirects calls to desktop Win32 APIs
 - **SubsystemTool**: a program that allows you to modify subsystem attributes in portable executables (.EXEs)

+### Notes

-⚠️ The project is at an early stage of development.
+- ⚠️ The project is at an early stage of development.
 Only one application has been confirmed to work so far.
+- 💩 Contains bad code!
+- 🙂 Contributions are welcome!

 Visit project [wiki](https://github.com/dz333n/wcecl/wiki) for details.